mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/end-call/kotlin.md

 The call can be ended by one of two parties:
 - application by the calling the `hangup` method on the `call` instance
-- callee by hanging up on the physical evice
+- callee by hanging up on the physical device

 ## End call when callee hangups